Your mortgage is secured on your home, which you could lose if you do not keep up your repayments.

 - Your mortgage provider’s standard variable rate is likely to increase and decrease during the mortgage deal – which can make it difficult to budget for your monthly payments

-- If the mortgage payments increase by too much, you might find that you struggle to afford the cost
+- If the mortgage payments increase by too much, you might find that you struggle to afford them

-It’s important to remember that quote examples are based on a provider’s current standard variable rate, and they won’t take into account your financial situation and credit history.
+Keep in mind too that the quotes shown won’t take into account your financial situation and credit history.
 So if you decide to proceed with getting a mortgage in principal offer and then an actual mortgage offer, the rate and terms you’re offered may be different.